Chathuranga-Niroshana/task-manager-system-backend/readme.md

-This is a simple RESTful API built with Node.js, Express.js, and MongoDB (Mongoose) for managing tasks.
+This is a RESTful API built with Node.js, Express.js, and MongoDB (Mongoose) for managing tasks.
 It has creating, reading, updating, and deleting tasks functions with proper input validation and error handling.